Adjusting journal entries: Types, examples, and how to record

 - What are adjusting journal entries?

-- Common types of adjusting journal entries
+- Types of adjusting journal entries

-- How to create adjusting journal entries
+- How to record adjusting journal entries

 Adjusting entries make sure your financial statements match the reality of your operations.
 They update your records for income you earned but haven't received, expenses you have incurred but haven't paid, and other timing differences that can distort your financial picture.

 If you use accrual accounting, these entries are not optional.
 They are essential for matching revenue and expenses to the right period, giving you a clear view of performance.
-Without them, your reports are incomplete.
-You risk making decisions based on inaccurate data, falling out of compliance, or raising red flags during an audit.

 What are adjusting journal entries?